CoherentLabs/GameUIComponents/components/router/README.md

 ~~~~

 If you import the router using a script tag - a global variable *router* will be available.
-You can access the Router, Route, BrowserHistory from it:
+You can access the Router, Route, BrowserHistory, HashHistory from it:

 ~~~~{.js}
 const browserHistory = new router.BrowserHistory();